-Fermented in inox, then aged in oak for eight months.
+Fermented in Inox, then aged in the barrels for eight months.
 This wine has settled down and grown up healthily since the first and second time I tasted it.
 The oaky-doaky is gone.
 The aggressive cherryade and vanilla flavors have faded.
 With just the slightest boost (~10%) from Syrah and Merlot, this Prokupac wine exhibits a comparatively big frame.
 Floral accent on the nose, mostly of dried rose petal and violet.
-Stunning front loading of red fruit flavors; hints of spice and grass on the mid-palate; and a tart finish supported by gently chewy tannins.
-A fruit-forward wine yet with enough white pepper, clove, and sweet spice flavors to even out the taste.
-I love how this wine has relatively high acidity (just like most Prokupac wines) and also enough fruit and body to match up to the acidity (unlike many Prokupac wines).
+Stunning front loading of cherry flavor; hints of spice and grass on the mid-palate; and a tart finish supported by gently chewy tannins.
+A fruit-forward wine yet with enough white pepper, clove, and sweet spice notes to even out the taste.
 This is a more modern interpretation of Prokupac; it isn’t as spicy and earthy as those from the Župa wine region but delicious when taken on its own merits.

 Get to Know Prokupac